Rishi-Bidani/local-cloud/README.md

 # local-cloud

-Looking for contributors.
-Please check the future plans if you wish to contribute and make a pull request.

 This program can turn your desktop into a local cloud server.
 This is a website which will run locally over your wifi( without port forwarding) and will be accessible to all your devices.